paris-genai-school/paris-genai-school.github.io/mentoring.md

 What were their main difficulties?
 What are their motivation?
 How to create its start-up?
 Feel free!

-How: Choose 2 mentors from the following list (a form is coming) and have ~20 minutes to chat with them in small groups.
+How: Choose 2 mentors from the following list and have ~20 minutes to chat with them in small groups.
+Form to make your choice: [https://forms.office.com/e/5zvCm5z0bW](https://forms.office.com/e/5zvCm5z0bW)

 * **From Software Engineering to AI Researcher and Startup Innovator** - Anthony Coutant, *HephIA* <br>
 Anthony Coutant is the Co-founder, Co-CEO, and CTO of HephIA, a startup developing innovative Generative AI solutions for the legal sector.
 With a diverse background that spans software engineering, AI research, and business management, Anthony’s career reflects a unique combination of technical expertise and entrepreneurial insight. <br>